 - In a small saucepan, heat the cream until just simmering.
 Take it off the heat and add the chopped chocolate.

 - Leave it to sit for 5 minutes, then stir until it is glossy and all the chocolate has melted.
-Let it cool down until it has thickened a bit before pouring on the cake.
+Let it cool down until it thickens before pouring on the cake.

 Notes